- Campfyre

 So, if you're looking to start a successful business, here are 5 actionable tips that may go against the conventional wisdom but can help you become a true problem solver:

-Yes, you heard it right.
+- Stop focusing on your passions - Yes, you heard it right.
 Contrary to popular belief, not every passion is a good business idea.
 Instead, focus on solving problems that people are willing to pay for.
 Look for pain points you can address, then figure out how to monetize them.

-Sometimes, customers don't know what they want until you show it to them.
+- Don't just listen to your customers. - Sometimes, customers don't know what they want until you show it to them.
 As a problem solver, your job is to identify problems that your customers didn't even know existed and then offer a solution that they didn't even know they needed.

-Failure is not the opposite of success.
+- Embrace failure. - Failure is not the opposite of success.
 It's a part of it.
 As a problem solver, you must be willing to try new things, even if they may not work out.
 Fail fast, learn from your mistakes, and keep moving forward.

-We often think more features or options are better, but sometimes, less is more.
+- Simplify, simplify, simplify. - We often think more features or options are better, but sometimes, less is more.
 As a problem solver, your job is to make things easier for your customers.
 Simplify your product or service, and focus on delivering a great user experience.

-Money is not a problem to solve; it's a reward for solving problems.
+- Don't chase the money. - Money is not a problem to solve; it's a reward for solving problems.
 If you focus too much on making money, you'll lose sight of what's really important - solving problems and creating value for your customers.

 So, there you have it.
 5 actionable tips to help you become a problem solver in your business.